 Every product needs support from both technology and design departments, and the faculty of experience design is where these teams collaborate to create works that are truly a marvel.
 So much so that the lines between an engineer, a scientist and a designer have started to blur.

 Earlier, the tech professionals dominated product innovations around the world with a clear agenda of solving problems, but recently a generation of practitioners from varied backgrounds have chosen to add a storyline to many bland pieces of works.

-The current generation of makers are hands-on.
-While all possible knowledge and technical support is available online, it is an experience with a thought that takes a lead for many projects that are not only innovating, but an exceptional way through which we interact with life around us.
+The current generation of makers is hands-on.
+While all possible knowledge and technical support are available online, it is an experience with a thought that takes a lead for many projects that are not only innovating but an exceptional way through which we interact with life around us.